LibertyAces/BitSwanPump/doc/declarative.md

 Argument `set` (optional) specifies items to be set (added, updated) to the dictionary.
 If the value of the item to be set is `None`, then the item is not added/updated to the dictionary.

-Argument `del` (optional) specifies items to be removed from a dictionary.
+Argument `unset` (optional) specifies items to be removed from a dictionary.

 Argument `add` (optional) is similar to `set` but the operator `+=` is applied.
 The item must exist.